MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-2-test-inbound-handler-of-the-echo-adapter.md

 5. In Visual Studio, on the **File** menu, click **Save All**.

-### To browse, search, and generate the WCF service
+## Browse, search, and generate the WCF service

 1. In the Visual Studio Solution pane, right-click **ConsumeEchoAdapter_Inbound** project then choose **Add Adapter Service Reference** to launch the Add Adapter Service Reference plug-in.

 2. In the **Add Adapter Service Reference** screen, choose a binding.
 This is done by choosing **echoAdapterBindingV2**.

 3. Next, configure the adapter and connection properties by clicking **Configure**.
-This will bring up the **Configure Adapter** screen.
+This opens the **Configure Adapter** screen.

 4. In the **Configure Adapter** screen, select the **Binding Properties** tab to configure the adapter properties.
 Notice that the custom Echo Adapter categories **Inbound** and **Misc** are shown.
 Under the **Misc** category, click **InboundFileSystemWatcherFolder** and then enter the directory you want to monitor.